CelebHeights.com Home :: Contact Rob :: Bookmark :: Faq

 In othe

-Anonymous says on 23/Mar/09
+Anonymous said on 23/Mar/09

 I actually have that episode on dvd.
 I think she understated her height.
 Period.
 In her later years, in her autobiography, she stated her height as 5'-7 1/2".
 She's probably somewhere in between.
 I think on the taller end, though.
 She stands much taller next to 6'-0" + men than a 5'-6" woman.
 Closer to where a 5'-8" woman would stand.